surtarso/ASAPCabinetFE/README.md

 > Grab precompiled builds from [Releases](https://github.com/surtarso/ASAPCabinetFE/releases) or [Actions](https://github.com/surtarso/ASAPCabinetFE/actions) page for the fastest start, or dive into the code for full customization.

 ## Features
 ASAPCabinetFE transforms your virtual pinball cabinet into an immersive experience.
-It might be the frontend you’ve been waiting for.
+It might be the frontend you’ve been waiting for, and here is why:

 - Full screen multi monitor display of table playfield, backglass and DMD.
 - Tailored to mimic [Visual Pinball X](https://github.com/vpinball/vpinball) cabinet setup for seamless transitions.